What end of life care involves

 What is palliative care?

-Palliative care is not just for the end of life – you may receive palliative care earlier in your illness, while you are still receiving other therapies to treat your condition.
+Palliative care is available when you first learn you have a life-limiting (terminal) illness.
+You might be able to receive palliative care while you are still receiving other therapies to treat your condition.

 Who provides palliative care?